Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

 \section{Generation of the synthetic population}

 In order to simulate with accuracy the response of LGWA to the DWD population, inside and outside our Galaxy, it is prominent to generate a reliable synthetic population.
-The adopted procedure is explained in this section.
+The adopted procedure is summarized in this section; further details and explanations are reported in Appendix \ref{appendix:methods}.